The seven principles of the Unitarian Universalist Association

-Many of BUUF’s community outreach and social actions have been initiated by recommendations from the Community Outreach and Social Action (CO/SA) Committee, which has an integral relationship with the BUUF Restricted Endowment Fund.
+Many of BUUF’s community outreach and social actions have been initiated by recommendations from the Social Justice Committee, which has an integral relationship with the BUUF Restricted Endowment Fund.
 Each year forty percent of the previous year’s dividends and interest from the Restricted Endowment Fund becomes available to support BUUF community outreach and social action, typically between $1,400 and $1,900.
-The CO/SA Committee presents a proposal for the use of the funds to the BUUF Board of Trustees.
-Once approved by a majority vote of members at the annual meeting in June, the CO/SA Committee can proceed with its proposal.
+The Social Justice Committee presents a proposal for the use of the funds to the BUUF Board of Trustees.
+Once approved by a majority vote of members at the annual meeting in June, the Social Justice Committee can proceed with its proposal.

-Three notable examples of community outreach and social action initiated by the CO/SA Committee are:
+Historical examples of community outreach and social action initiated by BUUF’s Social Justice Committee are:

 - Gift of Sexuality: Homophobia Is a Curable Disease, an October 17, 2002, community forum.